Part I: Freestyle Flipturn–A Focused Approach makes for a Fast Flipturn

 BY DROPPING YOUR CHIN DOWN, IT WILL HELP TIGHTEN YOUR SOMERSAULT AND CARRYING YOUR SPEED FURTHER THROUGH THE TURN!

 If you are a coach–be sure to watch for an extra head lift from your swimmer’s right before their turns.
-If you notice even the slightest increase in visibility of their cap, there is a 99% chance the swimmer is looking up towards the wall.
+If you notice a small rise in their cap, the swimmer is likely looking up at the wall.
+There is a 99% chance of this happening.

 If you are unsure whether a swimmer is looking up, get their flipturns analyzed with one of our video analysis packages.
 Here at Swim Like A. Fish, we offer 4 different packages of video analyses to help maximize our coach’s hours in their day.